zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_m4_express/doc/index.rst

 Serial Port
 ===========

 The SAMD51 MCU has 6 SERCOM based USARTs.
-On the ItsyBitsy, SERCOM3 is the Zephyr console and is available on pins 0 (RX) and 1 (TX).
+On the Feather, SERCOM5 is the Zephyr console and is available on pins 0 (RX) and 1 (TX).

 SPI Port